ghc/ghc/docs/users_guide/runtime_control.rst

     Sets the destination for the eventlog produced with the :rts-flag:`-l ⟨flags⟩` flag.

+.. rts-flag:: --eventlog-flush-interval=⟨seconds⟩

+    :default: disabled
+    :since: 9.2

+    When enabled, the eventlog will be flushed periodically every ⟨seconds⟩.
+This can be useful in live-monitoring situations where the eventlog is consumed in real-time by another process.

 .. rts-flag:: -v [⟨flags⟩]

     Log events as text to standard output, instead of to the